 New upcoming webinars with leading experts, including a session on COVID-19 vaccines for kids under 12 and on cow’s milk protein for babies.
 Discover how others helped to #ShineATealLight on food allergy this Halloween and find out who won our colouring contest!
 Mark your calendar for Giving Tuesday and learn the different ways you can help #MakeFoodAllergyCount.
-Check out our new section and resource on Oral Allergy Syndrome (OAS)/Pollen Food Syndrome (PFS).
+Check out our new section and resource on Oral Allergy Syndrome (OAS)/Pollen Food Allergy Syndrome (PFAS).
 Plus, check out our monthly newsletters section to catch up on past newsletters.

 New this month: Register for our upcoming webinars!